-The finest electrical workers in the country receive their training through the National Joint Apprenticeship and Training Committee (NJATC) of National Electrical Contractors Association (NECA) and Internation Brotherhood of Electrical Workers (IBEW).
+The finest electrical workers in the country receive their training through the Electrical Training ALLIANCE (ALLIANCE) of the National Electrical Contractors Association (NECA) and the Internation Brotherhood of Electrical Workers (IBEW).

-It is a model education partnership which produces the best-trained, most up-to-date electrical apprentices and journeyman in the country.
-All of the $100 milion annually spent is privately funded.
+It is a model education partnership that produces the best-trained, most up-to-date electrical apprentices and journeyman in the country.
+All of the $100 million annually spent is privately funded.